-The intensities of the MCHR1 against AC-3 were plotted to measure the overlap as a cilia marker [1].
-The majority of the cilia were positive for both markers [2], while some cilia were positive for either AC-3 or MCHR1 [3].
+The intensities of MCHR1 against AC-3 were plotted to measure their overlap [1].
+The majority of cilia were positive for both markers [2], while some cilia were positive for either AC-3 or MCHR1 [3].

 LAB MEDIA: Figure 5